gvazdas/svencoop/README.md

 ## Commands (chat or console)
 .cs - display chatsounds tutorial.

-.csmenu - display chatsounds in a menu.
+.csmenu page - display chatsounds menu (default page 1).

 .listsounds - display chatsounds in console.

-.csvolume - set chatsounds volume.
+.csvolume number - set chatsounds volume between 0.0 and 1.0 (default 1.0).

 ## Adding your own sound files

-Go to scripts/plugins/ChatSounds.txt.
-Each line contains a trigger and its corresponding filepath.
+Modify scripts/plugins/ChatSounds.txt.
+Each line contains a trigger and its path.

-Sounds can be located in either svencoop/sound/ or svencoop_addon/sound/ (you should place custom content in svencoop_addon).
+Sounds can be located in svencoop/sound/ or svencoop_addon/sound/ (you should place custom content in svencoop_addon).

 Multiple files can be assigned to a trigger.
 A random sound from all assigned files will play.

 ## Recommended audio file format

-For goldsrc, <=22khz mono .wav audio is ideal; it preloads much faster than equivalent quality .mp3 or .ogg files.
+<=22khz mono .wav audio files are ideal; they preload much faster than equivalent quality .mp3 or .ogg files.
 For .wav, I suggest compressing the files using IMA ADPCM or GSM compression (available in Audacity).
 From my experience, GSM provides the best compression but some software like Discord cannot play it natively.

-See https://github.com/wootguy/ChatSounds for more information about audio files in Sven Co-op and performance.
+See https://github.com/wootguy/ChatSounds for more information about audio performance in Sven Co-op.

 ## Modifying script settings